Changelog

 Research workflows

-The Sources corpus is curated by Steiner-engagement, not by canon — these are the foundational texts the GA itself takes up.
-A few workflows it makes practical:
+This release adds the /sources/ corpus.
+It is curated by Steiner-engagement, not by canon — these are the foundational texts the GA itself takes up.

 - From a Steiner lecture to its source text.